dharmab/skyeye/docs/ADMIN.md

 chown -R skyeye:users /opt/skyeye/
 ```

-Edit this systemd unit and save it to `/etc/systemd/system/skyeye.service`:
+Edit this systemd unit to configure SkyEye as desired.
+Save it to `/etc/systemd/system/skyeye.service`:

 ```ini
 [Unit]